Julian Knight (politician)

-Julian Knight (born 5 January 1972) is a British politician and former journalist who has served as the Member of Parliament (MP) for Solihull since 2015.
-He is a member of the Conservative Party, but sits in the House of Commons as an independent since December 2022, having had the Conservative Party whip suspended after the Metropolitan Police received a referral involving allegations of sexual assault.
-Knight said he was "entirely innocent of any wrongdoing whatsoever".
+Julian Knight (born 5 January 1972) is a British politician, author and former journalist who served as the Member of Parliament (MP) for Solihull from 2015 to 2024.
+He is a member of the Conservative Party, but sat as an independent from December 2022 until the end of his term.

-Early life
+In the 2024 election, he stood as an independent candidate in Solihull West and Shirley, the newly created successor seat to his old Solihull constituency.
+He came last out of six candidates with 594 votes.

-Knight was born in 1972 in Chester.
-He grew up in a lone-parent family.
-He attended Chester Catholic High School, and went on to study History at the University of Hull, the first in his family to do so, and graduated with a 2:2.
+Early life and career

-Employment before Parliament
+Julian Knight was born on 5 January 1972 in Chester.
+He grew up in a single-parent family.
+He graduated with a degree in history from the University of Hull.

-After university, Knight moved to London to find work, undertaking a variety of jobs before finding employment on a local newspaper.
+After university, Knight returned to Chester where he worked for a number of electrical retailers before moving to London to sell advertising for The Sun newspaper.
 He later worked for the BBC as personal finance and consumer affairs reporter for five years until 2007, working across television, radio and online.
 In 2007 he became the Money and Property Editor of The Independent on Sunday.

 In April 2015, Knight was criticised by Danny Alexander, Chief Secretary to the Treasury, for a book he authored eleven years earlier on tax avoidance.
-In his 2004 book, Wills, Probate and Inheritance Tax for Dummies, Knight "sets out ways that hardworking parents can pass on the graft of a lifetime" to their children.
-In the book, he was critical of the system of inheritance tax that existed at the point of publishing.
-He distinguished between personal tax avoidance, which he advised families on, and the "aggressive tax avoidance" of some multinational companies.